monicazng/knittingmachine/README.md

 I enjoy writing threads more than single posts because it lets me develop storytelling.
 However, I found the interface of X and third-party applications too distracting for the task.
 So I decided to use my recently acquired Python skills to build a simple, light, and clean UI to write and save threads locally.
 As a more-junior-than-junior developer building my first-ever app, expect a very rough code.

 ## Features
-* Automatically save and update your thread as a `thread_label.txt` local file
+* Label and write threads that get automatically stored in a `thread_label.txt` local file
-* Add subsequent text areas to your thread
+* Add and remove text areas from your thread
 * Text areas feature character count with a color warning when you exceed the 280 character limit
-* Character count considers URL and emoji count exceptions
+* Character count manages URL and emoji count exceptions
-* Navigate to `Threads` to read and delete saved threads
+* Navigate and delete saved threads from the `Threads` tab

 ## Installing knittingmachine